 People are lame.
 We often do things the fastest and easiest way.
 We become hungry so we order a pizza.
 The grass is too long so we call up our local lawn care service.
 We get bored so we take a nap.
 The car is dirty so we get a carwash.
+We pay others to do the work.
+Or even worse we lie to them or ourselves.
 A friend needs help moving a couch so we convince ourselves that we are busy or aren't feeling well.
 All of these things are easier and are not exercising our will power.
 We are too lazy.

 I try to practice will power everyday.
 I try to do something everyday that I don't want to do to.
 Sometimes that is avoiding beer, going for a walk when it is cold outside, skipping lunch with coworkers to save a few bucks, working out when I am tired, or skipping dessert.
 No matter what it is, I seem to feel stronger afterwards.